absonbbg/JKASE-D3/README_en.md

 ![GITHUB](/image/jkase_logo.png "JKASE LOGO")

 ## About
 JKASE D3 is an open-source hardware project.
-All files and links of the project are stored on this GitHub page and are available under the CERN Open Hardware Licence Version 2 - Strongly Reciprocal.
+All files and links of the project can be accessed on this GitHub page and are available under the CERN Open Hardware Licence Version 2 - Strongly Reciprocal.
 Therefore, please make sure to read the license carefully.

 ![GITHUB](/image/sunset_in_mirror.jpeg "Sunset In Mirror")

 ## Introduction
 For all the features of JKASE D3, you can access [www.jkasedesign.com](https://jkasedesign.com/en).
-The GitHub page only lists hardware compatibility briefly.
+This GitHub page only lists hardware compatibility briefly.

 ## Design Goals
 * Aesthetics